 Meet the Inmotion V11 electric unicycle, the innovative new Electric Unicycle design from Inmotion.
-From the pedals, to lights, to the world's most advanced suspension system, the V11 is an evolution in EUC industry.
+From the pedals to lights, to the world's most advanced suspension system, the V11 EUC is an evolution in the EUC industry.

 - Connect iOS or Android devices via Bluetooth, share your happiness with global friends with the Inmotion app.

 - World's 1st built-in air-spring suspension design, up to 85mm suspension travel.